Lead judge for the world's largest

 And it's one a helluva ride.

-Book 2 (title TBA) of Milo Behr's gripping Beowulf series will be available in January of 2015.
+Book 2 (title TBA) of Milo Behr's gripping Beowulf series will be available in early 2015.
 Pre-order it now and save $2 on the e-book, or get a signed copy of the trade paperback!

 Get Book 2 FREE if you write an online review of Beowulf: A Bloody Calculus!
 See details.